 It's worth noting that these studies are largely lab-based and would need more reviewing in a larger controlled clinical trial conducted with actual patients.

 The good news is, however, that caffeine shampoo has been found to cause no harm and can help improve the health of the scalp, which in turn supports healthy hair growth when paired with a clinically proven treatment.

-Benefits of caffeine for hair loss
+What are the benefits of caffeine for hair loss?

-Caffeine shampoos are helpful in removing product build-up from gels and pomades and does well to rebalance the pH levels of the hair and scalp, while the mere act of scalp massage during shampoo can clear dandruff and reduce itching.
+Caffeine shampoos are helpful in removing product build-up from gels and pomades and do well to rebalance the pH levels of the hair and scalp, while the mere act of massaging your scalp while shampooing your hair can clear dandruff and reduce itching.

 Dr Vikram Jayaprakash is an experienced hair transplant surgeon based in Melbourne.
 Here, he talks through the role of caffeine in hair loss treatments.

-If you have noticed hair thinning or a receding hairline — and feel bothered by it — there's no shame in exploring your options.
-Modern-day hair loss medications, like those offered by Pilot doctors, are affordable and have a high success rate in helping more than 80% of men to keep and regrow their hair.Start an online consult
+If you've noticed hair thinning or a receding hairline — and feel bothered by it — there's no shame in exploring your options.
+Modern-day hair loss medications, like those offered by Pilot doctors, are affordable and have a high success rate in helping more than 80% of men to keep and regrow their hair.